fork-for-review/bcoa.com/src/pages/projects/thompson-loft.md

     image: /images/uploads/17-THOMPSON_-(11)_1820.jpg
     type: image
 ---
-The corner loft is situated at the edge of Soho where it meets Tribeca.
-A simple organization of rooms is balanced by a modern aesthetic and minimalist details throughout.
-The masking and exposure of industrial elements alternate throughout the apartment in a playful manner
+This corner loft situated at the outer Soho limits is small in footprint but has the advantage of corner, wrap-around windows to expand the city views and flood the unit with natural light.
+Exposed brick throughout the unit and original tin ceiling keep the loft attitude of the building.
+A refined walnut island with an infinity-edge concrete countertop introduces a modern showpiece into the raw space.
+New surfaces trace the edges of the private zone, reading as overlapping planes within the industrial box.